-Although parental grief decreases in intensity over time, the death of a child results in grief that is never ending. ^{5,6} Social support after the child's death may help parents to work through their grief.
-7 However, both formal mental health and informal social support has been dramatically altered by the pandemic.
-We sought to examine the unexplored effect of COVID-19 on the bereavement of parents of children who died of cancer before the pandemic.
+Although parental grief decreases in intensity over time, the death of a child results in grief that is never-ending.
+Social support following the child's death may help parents to "work through" their grief.
+However, both formal mental health and informal social support has been dramatically altered by the pandemic.
+We sought to examine the unexplored effect of COVID-19 on the bereavement of parents of children who died from cancer prior to the pandemic.
 To our knowledge, this is the first study to explore the various ways in which COVID-19 has altered parental bereavement.